spacelift-io/user-documentation/docs/integrations/source-control/github.md

 You can set up multiple Space-level and one default GitHub integration per account.

 !!! warning
     There is a built-in integration set up automatically for users who select GitHub as their logic source.
-If you wish to utilize multiple GitHub accounts or organizations or connect Spacelift to your GitHub Enterprise instance, you will need to set up a custom GitHub integration via a [GitHub App](https://docs.github.com/en/apps/using-github-apps/about-using-github-apps){: rel="nofollow"}.
+If you wish to utilize multiple GitHub accounts or organizations or connect Spacelift to your GitHub Enterprise instance, you will need to set up a custom GitHub integration via a [GitHub App](#setting-up-the-custom-application).

 ## Setting up the integration